Descartes’ Meditations on First Philosophy

 For Descartes, the essence of human existence is that ‘I am a thinking thing.’
 To think is to exist.
 To be a human being is to be capable of thinking.
 Furthermore, ‘my consciousness of my own thinking means that I am conscious of my own existence.’

-Descartes also argues that for any relation of cause and effect to occur between events or things, the cause must have at least as much reality as the effect.
+Descartes also claims that for any relation of cause and effect to occur between events or things, the cause must have at least as much reality as the effect.
 A cause cannot be less real than its effect, because the cause is what gives reality to the effect.
 Thus, there must be a First Cause from which all things derive their reality.
 The First Cause is that from which all things derive their reality.

-According to Descartes, the more perfect that something is, the more real that it is.
+According to Descartes, the more perfect something is, the more real it is.
 The cause of an effect must be at least as perfect as the effect.
 An effect may be less perfect than its cause, but a cause cannot be less perfect than its effect.

 Descartes explains that the cause of an idea must be at least as perfect as the idea.
 An idea cannot be caused by something that is less perfect than itself.
 If the idea of a perfect being occurs in an imperfect being, then the idea must derive its reality from a perfect being.

 Descartes also explains that the idea of perfect being is derived from God.
-God is perfect Being from which all things derive their reality.
+God is perfect Being, from which all things derive their reality.

 In the Third Meditation, Descartes offers a proof for the existence of God, arguing that the idea of God as Infinite Being could not occur in the finite mind of a human being unless God really existed.
-The idea of God as Infinite Being is an innate idea in the human mind, an idea which cannot be created by any finite being.
+The idea of God as Infinite Being is an innate idea in the human mind, an idea that cannot be created by any finite being.
 This perfect idea can only be created by God.

 Descartes explains that in order to determine the truth of an idea, we must determine to what degree the idea corresponds to reality.
-Human susceptibility to error is caused by the fact that we, as human beings, do not have an unlimited ability to recognize the truth, and by the fact that we are free to choose either truth or falsehood.
+Human susceptibility to error is caused by the fact that we, as human beings, do not have an unlimited ability to recognize the truth, and the fact that we are free to choose truth or falsehood.

-According to Descartes, God is perfect and is not the cause of any error.
+According to Descartes, God is perfect and therefore is not the cause of any error.
 When we think of God, we find no cause of error or falsehood.
-The reason why we doubt the truth is that we are incomplete in our ability to recognize the truth.
+The reason we doubt the truth is that we are incomplete in our ability to recognize the truth.
 We depend for our existence on God, who is complete and independent.

 In the Fifth Meditation, Descartes gives another proof of the existence of God.
 Descartes argues that existence cannot be separated from the essence of God.
 ‘I cannot think of God as not actually existing...I cannot think of God other than as existing...I cannot say that God does not exist if I am thinking about God.’
 God has all perfections, including the idea of every perfection.
 Perfection of existence is found in God.
 Thus, ‘I can be certain of the knowledge that God exists, because existence is a perfection that belongs to God.’

 For Descartes, the essence of human existence is found in the activity of thinking.
-Thinking includes: understanding, doubting, affirming, denying, perceiving, imagining, willing, refusing, and other acts of the intellect.
+Thinking includes understanding, doubting, affirming, denying, perceiving, imagining, willing, refusing, and other acts of the intellect.
 The nature of the human mind is that it is a thinking thing.

-Descartes explains that an idea may be clear and distinct insofar as it sufficiently and accurately represents reality.
+He explains that an idea may be clear and distinct insofar as it sufficiently and accurately represents reality.
 An idea may be clear without being distinct.
 However, any idea which is distinct is also clear.

 According to Descartes, materiality is characterized by such qualities as quantity, continuity, extension, length, breadth, depth, size, shape, position, motion, diversity, and duration.
 Material objects can be thought of as having many parts.

-A criticism that may be made of how Descartes explains that knowledge is possible of material things is that his assertion that the world may be created by God exactly as we perceive it does not prove that the world is in fact created exactly as we perceive it.
+A criticism that may be made of how he explains that knowledge is possible of material things is that his assertion that the world may be created by God exactly as we perceive it does not prove that the world is in fact created exactly as we perceive it.

-Descartes also says that we cannot be deceived in our perceptions by God, but he admits that our own perceptual or intellectual limitations can cause us to be deceived by the appearances of material things.
+He also says that we cannot be deceived in our perceptions by God, but he admits that our own perceptual or intellectual limitations can cause us to be deceived by the appearances of material things.

 Copyright© 2001 Alex Scott